 This link will take you to the King's College London online application system.

-The closing date for applications is 31 July 2013.
+The closing date for UK/EU and Overseas applications is 31 July 2014.

 All Masters courses are offered on a part-time basis over two years.
 Students interested in part-time study should contact the appropriate Course Organiser, via the Registry, to discuss course requirements and likely timetables, and should read the Masters degree information.